Surveillance Technique Check

 Good surveillance requires a plan.
 Surveillance in a rural area requires different undercover tactics than surveillance in an urban neighborhood.
 A well-thought out plan allows you to capture the evidence you need without raising suspicion.

-With surveillance, you want the individual you are watching to act as normal as possible.
+While thinking about private investigator surveillance techniques, you want the individual you are watching to act as normal as possible.
 This is so important regardless of whether it’s a divorce, cheating, or insurance case.
 If you suspect your spouse is cheating, you don’t want them to know you hired someone to watch them.
 You want your spouse to continue acting normally.

 Same thing with an insurance investigation.
 You don’t want the individual you suspect faked an injury to know you are on to him and his bogus claim.
 A subject changes his behavior once he knows he’s being watched.
 That makes surveillance more difficult and more time-consuming raising the cost of the investigation significantly.